caseywdunn/course_bio_philosophy/readme.md

 ## Readings

 Readings will be drawn from the literature, and provided 5 days before each class.
+See the bibliography below for example sources.

 ## Academic integrity

-All sources must be fully cited in written work.
+All students are expected to:

+- Complete the assigned readings in full before class, and come to class prepared to discuss them in detail.
+- Cite all sources in papers, including drafts, every time they use a source.
 This isn't just for attribution, it is so that your reader understands the foundations of your assertions and knows where to look for more information on a topic.

-All students are expected to complete the assigned readings in full before class.
+- Place quotation marks around any cited or cut-and-pasted materials, in addition to footnoting or otherwise marking the source.
+- Mark each paraphrased source, as though it were quoted.
+- List all sources consulted for the draft or paper in the closing materials, such as a bibliography or roster of sources consulted.
+- Do not collaborate unless explicitly allowed.
+- Do not submit another person's solution to a problem, including a solution found online.
+- Do not submit or reuse material from the same paper in multiple courses unless both instructors provide written permission to do so.

 ## Schedule